Want to learn how to Ice Skate?

 Stickers for Classes and Public Sessions

-In order to attend classes or use the public session privilege your “fun card” must be scanned at the reception desk.
+In order to attend classes or use the public session privilege you must check in at the reception desk.
 Your account will pop up on our screen and the cashier will issue you a sticker to attend classes and or the public.
 Skaters will NOT be allowed on classes or public skate without a sticker.

 Public Session and Rental Skates Included